diabase/RepRapFirmware/README.md

+Reason for this fork
+---
+This fork only exists until all changes have been merged back into original dc42 fork of RepRapFirmware.

+Original README
+---
 This is firmware for controlling 3D printers and related devices using electronics based on ATSAM main processors.

 RepRapFirmware has pioneered a number of advances in 3D printing including: